aument-lang/aument/docs/tour.md

 This includes the top-level scope as well.
 In the example above, the function `local` cannot access the variable `x`.

+**Note:** for thread-safety reasons, global variables don't exist.
+When it is implemented, you'll be able to pass values through channels or share thread-safe values.

 ## Control Flow

 You can use `if` statements like how it works in C. Notice that there are no brackets surrounding the condition.